 Supported Database Servers

-dbFront currently supports MySql 4 and MySql 5.
-Although MySql is not as powerful and feature rich as some relational databases, yet MySql is an excellent and speedy database that is free, open source, and for the most part unencumbered by license, usage or functionality restrictions.
+dbFront currently supports MySql 4 through MySql 6.
+Although MySql is not as powerful and feature-rich as some relational databases, yet MySql is an excellent and speedy database that is free, open-source, and for the most part, unencumbered by license usage or functionality restrictions.
 MySql is now owned by Oracle.

 The supported versions of MySql are: